ucsb-cs16/w24/syllabus.md

   <li><strong>(2) zyBooks PAs/CAs/LAs</strong>

     <br />The PAs/CAs/LAs in zyBooks are there to help make sure that you understood the reading, and to give you immediate practice with what you are reading.
 The PAs/CAs/LAs for each
     week should be completed by the end of that week.
-There isn't a late penalty for falling behind, but if you fall behind, you may find that your scores
-    are not updated in Canvas as promptly, and more importantly, you may find it difficult to catch up as the material gets more challenging.
+Late submissions will not be considered.
+If you fall behind, come for help as soon as possible, as the material gets more challenging.
     <br />
 <br />